bioinfweb/PhyDE2/README.md

 If you have further questions, feel free to ask one on our [ResearchGate project page](http://r.bioinfweb.info/RGPhyDE2) or contact support@bioinfweb.info.

+## Issues

+If you want to submit a bug report or feature request, please use our public bug tracking system at http://bioinfweb.info/PhyDE2/Bugs.
+(We do not manage issues on GitHub directly.)

 ## License

 *PhyDE 2* is distrubuted under [GNU General Public License Version 3](http://bioinfweb.info/PhyDE2/License).
 See [NOTICE.txt](https://github.com/bioinfweb/PhyDE2/blob/master/main/src/NOTICE.txt) for further details.